tcdi/plrust/LINTS.md

 ## `plrust_fn_pointers`

-Currently, several soundness holes have to do wuth the interaction between function pointers, implied bounds, and nested references.
+Currently, several soundness holes have to do with the interaction between function pointers, implied bounds, and nested references.
 As a stopgap against these, use of function pointer types and function trait objects are currently blocked.
 This lint will likely be made more precise in the future.

 Note that function types (such as the types resulting from closures as required by iterator functions) are still allowed, as these do not have the issues around variance.